arnicas/interactive-vis-course/Week5/README.md

-## Week 5: More on Bar Charts, Axes
+## Week 5: More on Bar Charts, Axes, Simple Lines.

 ### Homework Review:

 ## Review on Joins and Scales